Shoug-Alomran/CS285-CryptographyProject/README.md

 --- Live Mode ---
 You will now choose or generate values used by Diffie-Hellman:

-Step 1: Choose a large prime number q (e.g., 23 or 47).
 Enter a prime q (≥ 3): 7

-Step 2: Choose alpha (a number between 1 and q).
 Enter alpha (1 < alpha < q): 6

 Public Parameters: